When it comes to people opting into your email list, you pretty much have one chance.

 In this model, you get their email, but they receive an instant download.
 Their deliverable is immediately available to them, no email, no fuss, just simple.

-Just like in the previous model, you’re very first email should be the deliverable — this time with a message like:
+Just like in the previous model, your very first email should be the deliverable — this time with a message like:

 “Hey Sam, hope you didn’t accidentally close out of your eBook!
 If you did, here’s the download again!”